-Because of their resistance to fire, ceiling tiles containing amosite were commonly used in schools and other educational buildings, and have been the subject of debate for many years.
+Because of their excellent fire resistance, ceiling tiles containing amosite were commonly used in educational buildings, and have been the subject of debate for many years.

 Other forms of asbestos

-Tremolite (Calcium Magnesium Silicate Hydroxide) is part of the amphibole class of asbestos, and has needle-like fibres that are extremely difficult to expel from the body.
-Commonly a constituent part of other minerals including vermiculite, talc, and chrysotile asbestos, tremolite can occur in shades of green, grey, white or brown.
+Tremolite was commonly a part of other minerals including vermiculite, talc, and chrysotile asbestos.
+Tremolite can occur in shades of green, grey, white, and brown.

-Tremolite was mined only in a few places globally, and in small amounts, and products containing the substance are not often seen in this country.
-It is thought to be as dangerous as other forms of asbestos, however, if handled incorrectly.
+Mined in only a few places globally (and in small amounts), products containing the substance are not often seen in this country.
+However, it is thought to be as dangerous as other forms of asbestos if handled incorrectly.